sigmasaur/AwSW-it/README.md

 * At line 791: Used if-statement in place of lines 797/801.
 Using those lines produces either a bad translation, or a good adaptation but hard to pick up again at line 916, if not with another adaptation.
 (Note that the user should be aware that the intended gender agreement is syntactic, as semantic agreement of *that* \[<i>quell-</i>\] with the player character would have been rendered with the inclusive gender instead \[<i>-ə</i>\].)
 * At line 1036, 1148, 3771: Slightly pruned to fit fewer lines.
 * At line 1191, 1221: Added parentheses to match resp. lines 4093, 4141 of [`chapter1.rpy`](#chapter1rpy).
-* At line 1420-1438: Note that these lines also trigger if the user left at lines 75, 142 of [`bryce1.rpy`](#bryce1rpy), thus having never encountered `Zhong` at the bar.
+* At line 1420-1438: Note that these lines also trigger if `Zhong` was never met at the bar.
+Affected sequences: play [`bryce1.rpy`](#bryce1rpy) and leave at lines 75, 142.
 * At line 1607: Added brackets to match line 2301 of [`chapter1.rpy`](#chapter1rpy).
 * At line 1623: *melon bread* → *melon-flavored bread*, to preserve the pun by linguistic necessity.
 * At line 2423, 3824: Adapted to preserve a pun; reverse translation: